SygniaLabs/Cirrus/Assistant/README.md

 ### Prerequisites

-Cirrus Assistant has been designed for ease of use.
+Mirage Assistant has been designed for ease of use.
 Simply download the script file, authenticate to an appropriately privileged domain-managed user account, upload the script to Google Cloud Shell, and execute.
 There is no need to install anything, as all dependencies are handled by the Google Cloud Shell.

 ### Installation & Quick Start

-1. Download `cirrus_assistant.py`
+1. Download `mirage_assistant.py`
 2. Change the variable `PROJECT_NAME` at top of script or leave default.
 The variable should contain letters and/or numbers and should be no longer than 10 characters. <br>This name indicates the name of the new isolated project that the script will work from.